-- Defence in depth approach should be followed.
+- A defence-in-depth approach should be followed.
 Include 2-factor authentication and effective authorisation processes, web and email filtering and endpoint protection measures.

 - Ensure logging and monitoring controls are in place.
 Prepare, implement and TEST incident response plan.

 A common attack vector is a trust relationship in which one system trusts another system.
 There are two domains – an authenticating domain and a trusting domain.
-The authenticating domain looks at the trusting domain and gives it access to all of its resources without being fooled by any fake websites or emails or anything like that.
+The authenticating domain looks at the trusting domain and gives it access to all its resources without being fooled by fake websites, emails, or anything like that.
 A breach can occur when the credentials of a trusted user are cached.

 How to avoid it?

 - Trust relationships can be managed to reduce the damage that a hacker can cause.
 An example of zero-trust security practice is Google’s BeyondCorp.

 A vulnerability that everyone is ignorant of until a breach occurs is called a zero-day vulnerability.
-An attack is referred to as a zero-day attack when an exploit is available before a patch is out by a vendor.
+An attack is a zero-day attack when an exploit is available before a patch is out by a vendor.
 This exploitation provides attackers with an extra window of opportunity due to the non-availability of the patch.
-Preventing it can prove difficult as an organisation must rely on its current measures and controls consisting of a multi-layered approach.
+Preventing it can prove difficult as an organisation must rely on its current measures and controls with a multi-layered approach.

 Brute force attacks

 A brute force attack is a form of password guessing that uses an automated process to check for passwords one-by-one.
 Brute force attacks can be performed manually or in the background by malware on your computer system without you being aware.

-Such attacks are often aimed to find and gain access into accounts where weak passwords or default passwords are used.
+Such attacks are often aimed at finding and gaining access into accounts where weak or default passwords are used.